 Win DX # 1 = BMS DX # 0.

 Do this for all buttons you need and note them.

-You can do the same for any other device e.g. your second controller in the next example:
+You can do the same for any other device e.g. your second controller in the next example (assuming you stick with the default 32 buttons per device):